serag-ai/I-SynMed/README.md

 - [NIH Chest X-ray](https://www.kaggle.com/datasets/nih-chest-xrays/data)
 - [COVIDx CXR-4](https://www.kaggle.com/datasets/andyczhao/covidx-cxr2)

 As mentioned in the paper, we have generated around **120,000** unconditional synthetic samples.
-The dataset is publicly available and can be found [here](link).
+The dataset is publicly available and can be found https://huggingface.co/datasets/serag-ai/Synthetic-X-Ray-Dataset.

 ---